This is UNICEF

 1982

-UNICEF launches a drive to save the lives of millions of children each year.
-The ‘revolution’ is based on four simple, low-cost techniques: growth monitoring, oral rehydration therapy, breastfeeding and immunization.
+UNICEF launches the Child Survival and Development Revolution, a drive to save the lives of millions of children each year.
+Rather than treating child mortality, the effort sought to directly reduce child mortality with four simple, low-cost techniques: growth monitoring, oral rehydration therapy, breastfeeding and immunisation.

 1987